Skip to content Skip to search

 • Company expense account

-Once a fellow has been chosen for a particular track, they’ll need to stay in that track for the course of the year.
+Once fellows have been chosen for a particular track, they’ll need to stay in that track for the course of the year.

 We ask that fellows commit to completing a full year in the fellowship.
 In the event that a fellow is unable to complete a full year due to unforeseen circumstances that arise during the year, we’ll consider deferring their fellowship spot to the following year as space and resources permit.

-The fellowship duration is limited to one year and we are unable to guarantee continued employment at The 19th after the fellowship year has concluded.
+The fellowship duration is limited to one year.
+We cannot guarantee continued employment at The 19th after the fellowship year has concluded.
 Over the course of the fellowship, and as it draws closer to concluding, The 19th will provide assistance to all fellows in preparing for employment post-fellowship, including leveraging our networks to help fellows seek opportunities at places they’d like to work, and helping fellows with application and interview processes.

 Applications that do not reflect HBCU attendance do not proceed to the review stage.
 Only recent graduates, mid-career alums and former students of Historically Black Colleges and Universities will be considered for The 19th’s Frances Ellen Watkins Harper Fellowships.
 Under the fellowship’s eligibility criteria, a Minority Serving Institution (MSI) is not considered an HBCU.
 We’re looking to expand the fellowship in the future, so please stay tuned for updates!

-The way the fellowship program is funded requires that the funding be used to dedicate resources to HBCU graduates and attendees with the goal of counteracting inequities in journalism.
+The way the fellowship program is funded requires that the funding be used to dedicate resources to HBCU alumni and former students with the goal of counteracting inequities in journalism.

 About Frances Ellen Watkins Harper